heitorbrrt1/Compilador/README.md

 ## 📄 Licença

-Distribuído sob a licença MIT.
+Distribuído sob a licença GNU GENERAL PUBLIC LICENSE.